jhannes/logevents/README.md

 ```

 For observers in `org.logevents.observers` package, the package name
-can be omitted - so `TextLogEventObserver` and be used instead of
+can be omitted - so `ConsoleEventObserver` and be used instead of
-`org.logevents.TextLogEventObserver`.
+`org.logevents.ConsoleEventObserver`.

 ### PatternLogEventFormatter and ExceptionFormatter

 If you do programmatic configuration, the recommended approach is to implement
 message formatting in code.
-See `ConsoleLogEventFormatter` as an example.
+See <a href="https://jhannes.github.io/logevents/apidocs/org/logevents/observers/ConsoleLogEventObserver.html">`ConsoleLogEventFormatter`</a> as an example.

 However, if you use properties files for configuration, you will probably
-want to use `PatternLogEventFormatter` to format the log events.
+want to use <a href="https://jhannes.github.io/logevents/apidocs/org/logevents/formatting/PatternLogEventFormatter.html">`PatternLogEventFormatter`</a> to format the log events.
 Here
 is an example:

 ```